manoa-compass/manoa-compass.github.io/index.md

 The goal of Milestone 2 is to make our website's backend for each page functionally correct and to dive into scraping the UH events and clubs in the school.
 Furthermore, one person will be dedicated to testing the AI and researching on how we can implement its functionality into our project.

-Milestone 2 was managed using [Manoa Compass GitHub Project Board Milestone 2:](https://github.com/orgs/manoa-compass/projects/1/views/1)
+Milestone 2 was managed using [Manoa Compass GitHub Project Board Milestone 2:](https://github.com/orgs/manoa-compass/projects/2)

 <img src="imgs/Milestone2.png">

 # Milestone 3: AI Integration and Finishing Touches
 In Milestone 3 we worked on integrating the Gemini API to suggest events and clubs to users based on their profiles.
 We also worked on miscellaneous tasks that had been neglected so far such as finishing the navbar, creating robust tests, and allowing users to save events.

+Milestone 3 was managed using [Manoa Compass GitHub Project Board Milestone 2:](https://github.com/orgs/manoa-compass/projects/4)
 <img src="imgs/Milestone3.png">
 # Project Schema